Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 That never happened, obviously, so the next best thing was to enjoy astronomy in my own small way.
 Fast forward to the present day, and I am an amateur astrophotographer!

-In this guide to Beginner Astronomy
+In this guide to astronomy for beginners

 Whether you’re pursuing astronomy as a hobby or looking to dip your toes into the vast pool of cosmic knowledge, this comprehensive guide aims to provide a clear path by covering various aspects important for beginners, including: